 Saturday, February 28, 7:30 p.m., Cathedral Church of St. Luke, Portland

 Sunday, March 1, 2:00 p.m., St. John the Baptist Church, Brunswick

 Celebrate Johann Sebastian Bach’s 330th birthday with us as we present some of his most exciting works including Magnificat, the choral motet Lobet den Herrn, Brandenburg Concerto No. 2 in F Major, the Double Violin Concerto and more.

 With the Maine Chamber Ensemble and soloists Sonia Dutoit Tengblad, soprano, Emily Marvosh, alto, Stefan Reed, tenor, and Bradford Gleim, bass.

 Bang!
 Music for Choir and Percussion

 Friday, June 5, 7:30 p.m.,Woodfords Congregational Church, Portland

 Saturday, June 6, 7:30 p.m., Unitarian Universalist Church, Brunswick

-Join us as we explore the two most primitive musical sounds—the human voice and the drum— from a modern musical perspective with works by Dominick Argento, Peter Klatzow, and Timothy Takach as well as percussion solos.
+Join us as we explore the two most primitive musical sounds—the human voice and the drum— from a modern musical perspective with works by Dominick Argento, Peter Klatzow, Timothy Takach, Michael Sample, and Veljo Tormis, as well as percussion solos.